snknitin/Product-Classification-Challenge/README.md

 ### Text data :

 Missing descriptions can be written as <UNK> with an unknown tag as a marker.
-Around 400 descriptions start with "shop the women's", which may be indicative of certain images or products.
+Around 400 descriptions start with "shop the women's", which may be indicative of certain images or products or just noise.
 Some unnecessry tags can be manually removed, the rest of the html tags are removed by BeautifulSoup parser.
-Tokenization and lemmatization, along with removing stopwords or punctuations.
+Tokenization and Stemming, along with removing stopwords or punctuations.
-Certain descriptions are in a different language so it would not be useful to pull pretrained embeddings.
+Certain descriptions are in a different language like French and German,so it would not be useful to pull pretrained embeddings.

-Representation:
+Possible ideas:
 1) BOW - can create an n-dimensional vector for unique words but might be sparse.
 2) Word2Vec - can use gensim to create it but the data is too small to capture any distributional hypothesis for context words.
 Doubtful of its efficency
 3) TFIDF - might require less processing.
 Might be overkill for this usecase but likely to yield best results sicne we stick to the lexicon of this dataset and the impact of non-informative words will be lowered by the IDF and the dimension of data can be reduced.

+**Final Text features :** Word2vec embeddings of the words in the sentence averaged by using tfidf scores as weights.
+Dimension size = 300

 ### Image Data

-Missing data is substituted with a blank(image of zeros in pixel values) All images are resized to (200,200)  and i made sure that the channels are 3 and not 4 like in some cases We can use a CNN(pretrained/using Image-Net/VGG) to combine low-level features (lines, edges, colors) to more and more abstract features (squares, circles, objects, faces)
+Missing data is substituted with a blank(image of zeros in pixel values)
+All images are resized to (200,200)  and I made sure that the channels are 3 and not 4 like in some cases
+I can use a CNN(pretrained/using Image-Net/VGG) to combine low-level features (lines, edges, colors) to more and more abstract features (squares, circles, objects, faces)  and then pass it through a feed forward netwrok to reduce dimensions
 The extracted local features must be:
 * Repeatable and precise so they can be extracted from different images showing the same object.
 * Distinctive to the image, so images with different structure will not have them.

+**Final Text features :** Flattened vectors from the VGG19 imagenet architecture, passed into feed forward layers using dropout and relu activations.
+Final dimension size = 256

 ### Intuition